jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

 ABP-compatible pattern-matching filters have been supported since a while now, but here I would like to show the difference in my implementation and that of the official ABP extension.
 Remember, pattern-matching is a CPU-intensive operation, so the goal of an implementation is to minimize as much as possible the number of filters tested for each URL.

-Here are the results for ADP first:
+So for both ABP and HTTPSB, I ran my [reference benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites), and here are the results for ADP first:

     ABP.adbProfiler> number or filters tested per URL: 107 (sample: 9600 URLs) ABP.adbProfiler> number or filters tested per URL: 107 (sample: 9800 URLs)